-In 2014 I realized that to us printmaking is the missing component that digital design lacked.
+In 2014 I realized that printmaking was the missing component digital design lacked.
 That's when I started M.C.
 Pressure.
-Back then, the company was a small press on a table in my roommate’s kitchen, here in St. Augustine, Florida.
-Since then the company has grown.
-M.C.
-Pressure acquired new presses, expanded the line, and collaborated on several custom pieces.
+Back then, we were a small press on a table in my roommate’s kitchen.
+Since then the company has grown: acquiring new presses, expanding the line, and collaborating on several custom pieces.

-The company's main workhorse is an Original Heidelberg letterpress from 1958.
 The process of letterpress starts with an idea.
-We'll sketch this idea and then transfer them into a digital format.
-That digital file is output and becomes a printing plate.
+We'll sketch an idea and then transfer it to a digital format.
+That digital file then becomes a printing plate.
 We’ll put the plate onto the press and let the machine work its magic.
-The machines rollers will ink the plate, then moves the paper into the press, and debosses the design into the paper.
+The machines rollers will ink the plate, moves the paper into the press, and debosses the design into the paper.
 This creates a texture that is exclusive to letterpress.

 Another printmaking process we offer is Hot Foil Stamping we have a Heidelberg GTP from 1972, and it’s a beast.
 This technique parallels letterpress.
 The machine heats up a copper die and then presses the design into foil and lays it into the paper.
 Foil allows for color to pop.
-Foil stamping allows for light colors on dark paper stocks.
+Foil stamping allows for light colors to appear on dark paper.

 Printmaking feels special in that it allows for a handmade touch.
 The old technology of the presses combines with new graphic design techniques.
 This pairing creates something that feels one of a kind and is something that you will want to hold onto.